-2014 (\$) 2013 (\$)
+2015 (\$) 2014 (\$)

-Audit fees 4,930,066 4,933,902
+Audit fees 5,100,070 4,930,066

-Audit-related fees 1,383,218 957,547
+Audit-related fees 356,409 1,383,218

-Tax fees 104,092 168,936
+Tax fees 97,538 104,092

-Other fees 260,957 134,626
+Other fees 740,041 260,957

-Total 6,758,333 6,195,011
+Total 6,294,058 6,678,333

 The audit fees include fees for services related to the audit of the consolidated financial statements of the Bank and the financial statements of its subsidiaries or other services normally provided by the independent auditor in connection with statutory or regulatory filings or engagements required by applicable legislation.
-They also include fees for comfort letters, statutory audits, certification services, consents and assistance with the preparation and review of documents filed with regulators, the interpretation of accounting and financial reporting standards and the translation of reports to shareholders.
+They also include fees for examining the Bank's interim condensed consolidated financial statements, in addition to fees for comfort letters, statutory audits, certification services, consents and assistance with the preparation and review of documents filed with regulators, the interpretation of accounting and financial reporting standards and the translation of reports to shareholders.